“Manning the mother load,

-Over the course of one blurred afternoon, Sydney had previously sealed her show deal, signed on for an introductory EST guest seminar and leased this stand-alone studio apartment on Chestnut Street, just off Van Ness Avenue.
-A pivotal move, she explained, before departing for Chicago with her folks on this fantabulous gallery day—one that had burst through the upper margin of her biorhythm chart like mercury through a Mojave thermometer.
+Over the course of one blurred week, Sydney had earlier sealed her show deal, signed on for an introductory EST guest seminar and leased this stand-alone studio apartment on Chestnut Street, just off Van Ness Avenue.
+Pivotal moves, she recounted, before departing for Chicago with her folks on this fantabulous gallery day—one that had burst through the upper margin of her biorhythm chart like mercury through a Needles thermometer.

 “What could I do, Moon?
-I had no place to go, she was splitting to Chicago for a Mendel family thing, you know?
+I had no place to go, she was splitting to Chicago for that Mendel family thing, you know?
 I mean, what the hell after what she pulled…”

 “Tell me something I don’t know…”

 “No, really, one of the main reasons I took her up on this housesitting gig for her was I decided familiar, even this warped kind of familiar, was better than not…” To be sure, better than in another nearby rip-off Lombard Street motel, what with Regina Tzu having cracked down on Thibeaux Cauler.

-“Warped isn’t the word for it…tsk, what am I doing even talking about this on my dime…”
+“Warped isn’t the word for it…what am I doing even talking about this on my dime…”

 “Wait, don’t hang up, Moon.
-I’m cut loose alone, sitting here staring out at perfect sunshine.
+I’m cut loose alone like this, sitting here staring out at perfect sunshine.
 I can’t stand it!”

 “Don’t dump that on me, Kenny.
-It’s pouring out my window and I’ve got my own problems here.”
+It’s snowing out my window and I’ve got my own problems here.”

 “Hey, I need to share with you how crazy your sorta-sister really is.
-I swear, she’s beyond bitchy, she’s becoming a raving megalomaniac, know what I mean?”
+I swear, she’s becoming a raving megalomaniac, know what I mean?”